standardebooks/web/README.md

 - Allow submitter or admins to edit unapproved artwork submissions.
 Approved/in use submissions should not be editable by anyone.

-- Expose artist alternate spellings in the "new artwork" form.
-Alternate spellings should be included as a new `<datalist>` item, with an artist ID equal to the artist name of record.
+- Tags should be searched as whole words.
+For example a search for `male` should not return items tagged as `female`.

 - Include in-use ebook slug as a search parameter when searching for artwork by keyword.

 - Remove `in_use` status for an artwork; instead, an artwork with an `EbookWwwFilesystemPath` that is not `null` should be considered to be "in use" regardless of its `Status`.

+- Artwork searching/filtering should be done in pure SQL, no after-sql filtering in PHP.

 ## PHP code style